MikeMaximus/gbm/GBM/readme.txt

 		- You can also manually create an empty file named "portable.ini" (case-sensitive depending on the OS) in the application folder to enable portable mode.
 			- Delete the "portable.ini" file to return to normal mode.
 	- A new indicator on the main window status bar shows which mode you are currently in.
+	- The installer packages aren't meant for use with portable mode and do not include the toggle scripts.
 - Changed how GBM starts linked processes.
-	- You can now set a start-up delay for each process in the Process Manager.
+	- You can now set a start-up delay for each linkable process in the Process Manager.
 	- Processes are now started on a seperate thread.
 - Updated the Start-Up Wizard.
 	- You can now choose the UI language on the first step.